naqqibb/Tives/README.md

 Interviews: Conducting structured, semi-structured, or unstructured interviews to collect narratives and perspectives.
 Field Notes: Documenting observations, reflections, and contextual details during the research process.
 Cultural Analysis: Interpreting and analyzing data to uncover patterns, meanings, and cultural significance.
-Ethnographic methods are valuable in diverse fields, including technology and systems design, where understanding user behavior and interaction is crucial.
+Ethnographic methods are valuable in diverse fields, including technology and systems design, where understanding user behavior